 Stripe, the online payment behemoth, has already launched its operations in India, although its footprint is still small.

 I don't think SpaceX has any India plans.
 I doubt the Indian government or private sector will use SpaceX over ISRO for launching satellites or sending space missions.

 Next on the list is Instacart, a US grocery delivery and pickup provider.
-Given the plethora of Indian last-mile delivery (LMD) startups and the high burn nature of the business, I doubt we will see Instacart in India.
+Given the plethora of Indian last-mile delivery (LMD) startups and the high-burn nature of the business, I doubt we will see Instacart in India.
 And to be honest, we don't need another LMD company.
 We have plenty.

 UiPath, a robotics automation platform, is already present in India and counts Tech Mahindra and Wipro as its customers.
-It will grow as more Indian companies go down the end to end automation and digital transformation route.
+It will grow as more Indian companies go down the end-to-end automation and digital transformation route.

 Klarna is a Swedish online payments company for retailers.
 Klarna doesn't serve India, and it will stay away given the competition and bloodbath in the Indian online payments sector.

 Epic Games is an American video games developer that owns popular games like Fortnite, Rocket League, and GTA.
 These games are already quite popular in India.
-Indian PC gaming market is growing rapidly, and we can expect Epic Games to focus more on expanding its footprint in India.
+The Indian PC gaming market is growing rapidly, and we can expect Epic Games to focus more on expanding its footprint in India.

 Databricks has built a cloud-based tool for processing and transforming massive amounts of data through AI and ML.
 Like all major enterprise SaaS startups, it is present in India.

 Rivian is an American EV manufacturer like Tesla.
 It is still developing its EVs, and I don't think it has any Indian plans.
 India might become a huge light commercial EV market, especially in 2 and 3-wheelers, but I doubt we will see big EV trucks, the type that Rivian is developing, in India.